I refuse to keep feeling this way

 Like the feeling that the world was actually a dream.
 That I might have been dead or alive, and worse, that there was no longer a firm difference between these two states.
 These odd sensations would overwhelm me most days, waxing and waning in intensity.

-(Here more about that strange time in my life here, if you’re game…)
+(Hear more about that strange time in my life here in this podcast ep I made with the ABC, if you’re game…)

 So what was that all about?